ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Service Provider/Debian/HOWTO Install and Configure a Shibboleth SP v2.x on Debian Linux 9 (Stretch).md

    * ```sed -i 's/supportContact/technicalContact/g' /etc/shibboleth/attrChecker.html```
    * ```sed -i 's/support/technical/g' /etc/shibboleth/attrChecker.html```

-   There are three locations needing modifications:
+   There are three locations needing modifications to do on `attrChecker.html`:

    1. The pixel tracking link after the comment "PixelTracking".
       The Image tag and all required attributes after the variable must be configured here.